backand/docs/source/includes/_backand_features.md

 In many cases, we would like to collect additional information from the user during sign up.
 We can automatically populate the related fields on the Users object as a part of the sign-up request by using the `parameters` parameter for the sign-up call.
 The server, during the 'Create My App User' action, will translate these key-value pairs into the appropriate fields on the 'Users' object - as such, it is important that all fields provided already exist on the Users object.
 The following example demonstrates specifying a user's "company" name as a part of the sign-up:

 1. Update the Model and add the field `company` to the `users` object:
-    1. Go to `Objects` --> `Model`
+    1. Go to **Database --> Model**
     2. Add this line as a data field in the `users` object model: `"company": {"type": "string"}`
     3. Click on `Validate & Update`
 2. When calling `Backand.signup()`, send the `parameters` object through as the last input parameter for the request.
 The code will resemble the call on the right:
-3. There's no need for server-side modifications - values for "parameters" are handled automatically by the action 'Create My App User' (found in the `Security Actions` section, under `Security & Auth`).
+3. There's no need for server-side modifications - values for "parameters" are handled automatically by the action 'Create My App User' (found on the **Security -> Security Actions** page).
 4. Modify the UI to collect the `company` name for the user.

 Now, when sign-up is completed, you can see the company name in the `users` object's Data tab.

 ### Private app

 You can change your app, which is public by default, to be private.
-This can be changed in the dashboard by setting the Public flag for your application to 'false' in the Security & Auth --> Configuration menu.
+This prevents users from signing up via your web application, meaning that all users must be invited in order to authenticate with your app.
+This can be changed in the dashboard by setting the Public flag for your application to 'false' on the **Security --> Configuration** page.
 For a private app, the registration steps are as follow:

-* First, set your app's registration page on the Security & Auth --> Configuration page.
+* First, set your app's registration page on the **Security --> Configuration** page.
 * Next, if you wish to use automated email verification, enable Sign-up Email Verification on the Security & Auth --> Configuration page
-* Once you have a registration page, enter the emails to invite on the Security & Auth --> Users page.
+* Once you have a registration page, enter the emails to invite on the **Security --> Registered Users** page.
 * Once you have entered the emails you wish to invite, click the 'Invite User(s)' button.
 This will send an email to each new user with a link to the registration page that you created.

 ### Email verification process

-The user enters his/her email, name and password on your registration page:
+To start with, the user enters his/her email, name and password on your registration page:

 * After the user submits their registration, Backand sends a verification email to authenticate the user's identity if Sign-up Email Verification is enabled
 * If Sign-up Email Verification is not enabled, at this point registration is complete.
 * If Sign-up Email Verification is enabled, after the user clicks on the link in the verification email, Backand completes the registration process and redirects to the 'Custom Verified Email Page' URL for your application.
-Configure this on the Security & Auth --> Configuration page
+Configure this on the **Security --> Configuration** page

 For more information, see our [Vanilla SDK documentation](#vanilla-sdk)